XElderX/Laravel-Assignment/README.md

 * Modified controllers for returning api responses;
 * Updated Store and Update Request Controllers for both models, adding failed Validation method to get validation error response;
 * Changes in Exeptions/handler.php making to throw 404 not found response messages;
-* Added filter method called getByCompany(), to get collection data of Employees filtered by company name;
+* Added filter method called getByCompany, to get collection data of Employees filtered by company name;
+##### 2022.09.18

+* Updated Readme md with assignment requiments, and instaliation guide